DevExpress/aspnet-security-bestpractices/SecurityBestPractices.Mvc/README.md

 ![Additional Validation Attributes](https://github.com/DevExpress/aspnet-security-bestpractices/blob/wiki-static-resources/mvc-validation-attributes.png?raw=true)

-### 7.5 Custom Validation
+### 7.4 Custom Validation

-In some cases you may need to validate values of inputs that are not bound to a model.
+In some cases, you may need to validate values of inputs that are not bound to a model.
 For example, you may want to validate a password that a user types as a plain string but that is stored as hash.
 The password is entered via an editor without model binding:

 ```cs
 @Html.DevExpress().TextBox(settings => {